eltiare/carrierwave-vips/README.markdown

       include CarrierWave::Vips
     end

 You can use the following methods to change your images.
-All methods keep aspect ratio:

 * `resize_to_fill(x,y)` Will increase/decrease the size of the image and match the specified dimensions exactly, chopping off any extraneous bits.
 * `resize_to_fit(x,y)` Will increase/decrease the size of the image to fit within the specified dimensions.
 One dimension may be less than specified.